 MAPS X TRIGGER

 Editor's note: This spring, The Master of Photography & Society of the Royal Academy of Art (MAPS), The Hague, and Trigger collaborate on a series of contributions on ‘unframing’ in photography.
 Master students critically reflect on how their practices attest to dimensions of unframing.
-It’s the curator and mentor of MAPS’ exhibition lab, Nuria Bofarull, who introduces us to the theme and the challenges as our guest-editor.
+It’s the curator and mentor of MAPS’ exhibition lab, Nuria Bofarull, who, as guest-editor, introduces us to the theme and the challenges.

 Nuria Bofarull